loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 on, and the third transformation, pointer closure conversion, replaces each stack closure by an explicit pair of static function and environment.

+Although the transformations perform source-to-source transformations, only a subset of the full #ln syntax remains after pointer closure conversion.

 === Linear closure conversion

 // Linear closure conversion: this is about making the stack pointers explicit.